HudsonKortus/HudsonKortus.github.io/_projects/Advanced_materials_group.md

 </div>

 My task in the lab was simple: Make 0030a TPE print well using an xyz pellet extruder on an e3d tool changer 3d printer.
 I performed multiple print setting studies to optimize the print temperature, speed, and fan levels to dramatically improve print quality.
 I redesigned the cooling on the extruder to eliminate heat creep melting the pellets in the reservoir.
 This further improved print quality.
 Unfortunately, after 7 weeks of me working in the lab, Professor Nemitz and the Advanced Materials Group moved to Tufts so I was unable to continue my redesign.
-I want to explore pellet printing in the future because it has the potential to revolutionize 3d printing
+I want to explore pellet printing in the future because it has the potential to revolutionize 3d printing.